 The Razer Cynosa V2 is a great wired gaming keyboard with full RGB backlighting and programmable macros.
 It has rubber dome switches that feel light to type on, but may feel too mushy for some people and can be compared to the generic keyboards that accompany most PC purchases.
 It has programmable macros and full RGB backlighting, both of which can be customized in the Razer Synapse 3 companion software.
 Unfortunately, there's no onboard memory, and it feels cheap.
 Overall, this could be a great choice for casual gaming but isn't suited for competitive hardcore gamers.

 The Razer Cynosa V2 is a great keyboard for gaming.
 Despite scoring much better than the original Razer Cynosa Chroma, it offers a very similar typing experience and feels almost identical.
-While it doesn't have a wrist rest, ergonomics are still decent as it has two incline settings to help you optimize your comfort level.
 It has customizable RGB backlighting.
 Unfortunately, it uses ABS plastic keycaps which feel very slippery.
 Also, the switches are very light and may not be the best choice for hardcore gaming.

 The Razer Chroma V2 is a wired-only keyboard and can't be paired with mobile devices.

 The Razer Cynosa V2 has a mediocre build quality.
-The entire thing is made of a lower-grade plastic and has a similar level of flex as the Razer Cynosa Chroma.
-The keycaps are made of an inferior ABS plastic that feels slippery and cheap.
-The incline feet are average quality but will support the keyboard if you happen to slide it.
+The entire thing is made of lower-grade plastic and has a similar level of flex as the Razer Cynosa Chroma.
+Our unit has a slight kink in it and doesn't sit flat on the table; however, your experience may vary.
+The keycaps are doubleshot ABS plastic and feel slippery.
+The keys are pretty stable, except for the spacebar, shift, and enter keys.
+The incline feet are stable in the lower position but less so when using the higher setting.
 Razer claims that it's spill-resistant, but we don't test for this.

 The ergonomics on this keyboard are okay.
-There are two incline settings, but it doesn't come with a wrist rest.
-That said, you shouldn't experience any noticeable fatigue when using it.
+The board naturally sits at a 2-degree incline, and there are two additional incline settings if you need to raise it higher.
+Some people might need a wrist rest, but sadly, there isn't one included in the box.
 If you want something with a wrist rest, consider the Razer Ornata Chroma.

 The Razer Cynosa V2's rubber cable retains kinks fairly easily.